nraisyahmn/portfolio/README.md

 # portfolio
- My portfolio contain a bit about myself and what I love to explore
+ My portfolio contain a bit about myself and what I love to explore about computer and IT world!